Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 - $200 late penalty — assessed immediately

-- 1.5% monthly interest — on the unpaid tax balance ($300), compounding monthly
+- 1.5% monthly interest — charged on both the $300 tax and the $200 penalty, accruing each month

 First-Year Pro Tip: If you form your LLC after June 1, your first franchise tax payment isn't due until June 1 of the following year.
 For example, forming in July 2026 means your first $300 franchise tax is due June 1, 2027.